-Although decades have passed since most women in the democratic world gained the right to vote and run for election, a large gender gap in political participation persists, particularly in developing countries.
-This short article considers an important-and previously overlooked-factor limiting the political engagement of many women in the developing world: marriage age.
-Drawing on nationally representative data from India and instrumenting marriage age with menarche age, we find that delaying marriage has substantial positive effects on women's everyday political participation.
-A standard deviation increase in marriage age makes a woman 25% more likely to attend local council meetings and 8% more likely to discuss politics with her husband.
+Although decades have passed since most women in the democratic world gained and previously overlooked-factor limiting the political engagement of many women in the developing world: marriage age.
+Drawing on nationally representative data from India and instrumenting marriage age with menarche age, we find delaying marriage has substantial positive effects on women's everyday political participation.
+A standard deviation increase in marriage age makes a woman 25 percent more likely to attend local council meetings, and 8 percent more likely to discuss politics with her husband.
 Exploring mechanisms, we show that education and time-rather than employment, mobility, and household decision-making power-appear to be the main channels.
 These findings underscore the critical role of early marriage in impeding women's participation in the political sphere.